-In June 2009 Roseanna Cunningham, the Minister for Environment and Climate Change intimated a need for a Grow Your Own Working Group (GYOWG).
-The terms of reference of the GYOWG were to take forward that part of the Scottish Government’s Food and Drink Policy relating to growing your own food.
+In June 2009 Roseanna Cunningham, the then Minister for Environment and Climate Change, intimated a need for a Grow Your Own Working Group (GYOWG) to take forward the part of the Scottish Government’s Food and Drink Policy relating to growing your own food Recipe for Success.

-The first informal meeting took place in August 2009 and the first formal meeting on 11th November 2009.
-Membership of the GYOWG is open to any organisation interested in GYO and the first action of the GYOWG was to ensure that all those organisations had been notified of the existence of the Group and invite their presence.
+Membership of the GYOWG is open to any organisation interested in GYO and the first action of the GYOWG was to ensure that all those organisations had been notified of the existence of the Group and the open invitation to become involved.

 Since then, the group has gone from strength to strength, taking forward many of the original recommendations, and producing 2 subsequent work plans.
 The main focus of the work in 2017 and onwards is ensuring that the GYO website continues to be a useful resources for the GYO community, and those wanting to grow their own; and support the implementation of Part 9 of the Community Empowerment (Scotland) Act.